Interpreting Your Share Picture

 What the Colors Mean

-| Purple | Correct on the first guess |
+🟪 Purple Correct on the first guess

-What About Operator Edges in Math Puzzles?
+What About Math Puzzles?

 Interpreting an Unsolved Puzzle